gs-kl/gs-kl.github.io/_posts/2014-11-22-elaborate-shell-aliases.md

 Finally, `tail -1` prints the last line of `egrep`'s output to stdout.  [`tail`](http://en.wikipedia.org/wiki/Tail_%28Unix%29) (partner-in-crime of [`head`](http://en.wikipedia.org/wiki/Head_%28Unix%29)) is a Unix utility that prints out the ends of files or streams.
 Because, as discussed above, the output of `ls` was in alphanumeric order, and `grep` preserved that order, this will be the directory whose name has the highest alphanumeric value.
 We've got the current week's directory!

 #### Or, less legibly than `tail -1`...
 Before I discovered the existence of `tail` in the course of writing this post, I had been using `sed -n '$p'` to print the last line of the stream from `grep`.
-For anyone interested, here's how that little snippet works.
+Here's how that little snippet works.

 Sed, a so-called "non-interactive text editor," reads text one line at a time, copying each line into "pattern space" to evaluate whether it matches the "address" provided to it and whether Sed should therefore execute the provided "command" on it.
 Sed's default behavior is next to print the line in pattern space to stdout before moving onto the next line.
 We don't want that, because we only want the last line of the stream to be printed out; the `-n` flag suppresses that default behavior.
 The `$` in `'$p'` is the Sed address, and refers to the last line of the file or stream; `p` is the command, and means print. `'$p'` must be quoted because besides its meaning in Sed, `$` is also a shell metacharacter, and if not quoted would be interpreted by the shell rather than by Sed.